Amlathearyan/ERC20-Standard-Token/README.md

 # ERC20-Standard-Token

-This is how you create your own Cryptocurrency.
+ERC20 refers to the token standards followed by the smart contracts which run on Ethereum platform.And This is how you create your own ERC20 token.

 Solidity Version 0.4.24